Jizz in My Pants

 "Jizz in My Pants" is a SNL Digital Short which aired on Saturday Night Live on December 6, 2008, and YouTube on the same day.
-It serves as the music video for the first single from the Lonely Island's debut album, Incredibad.
+It serves as the music video for the first single from the Lonely Island's debut studio album, Incredibad.
 The video stars the Lonely Island members Andy Samberg, Jorma Taccone and, briefly, Akiva Schaffer, and also features guest appearances by Justin Timberlake (who had also appeared in "Dick in a Box"), Molly Sims and Jamie-Lynn Sigler.